ilovejs/Go-Echo-Boiler/readme.md

         Web app service use linux Docker container can not be used under old resource group incl vnet, azure sql server in subnet.
         - windows container is preview and on expensive teir: premium
         Q: how to change RG to mix up
+### Dev logs

+Project Serial No | Name should be unique

+- Project Update

+    u creator_id and manager_id MUST exists OR FK issue from db
+        sol: detect that in store level
+    u need to have permission system
+        not every user can modify creator,manager etc.
+    + show latest updates so as to notify user.

+- Trade

+    skip field 'temp'

+- Double check Echo version before compile in production.